-Financial aid recipients may be subject to a prorated refund policy as required by federal regulations.
+Financial aid recipients may be subject to a federal refund policy as required by federal regulations.
+Financial aid recipients may have all or part of their refund returned to Title IV program(s).
 Contact the Financial Aid Office for more information.